Neros31/PH2-MoneyCounter/README.md

-## PH2-MoneyCounter: A Tool to count all Heading the available money on a Perfect Heist 2 Map
+## PH2-MoneyCounter: A Tool to count all the available money on a Perfect Heist 2 Map

 How to use: